bakins/static-pod-validate/README.md

 `static-pod-validate <yaml-or-json-file`

 will exit 0 if the manifest is valid.
-Non-zreo if invalid, wtih a (hopefully useful) error message.
+Non-zero if invalid, wtih a (hopefully useful) error message.

 License